dpd28/CIM542-642/dpdFinal/readme.md

 **Add more vibrating motor discs**: I'm not sure if this would be too much or more helpful.
 It would be nice to explore and strike a balance.

-**Refine the code**: I'm sure there are ways to refine the code more to cover the full range of frequencies and I need to study more to fully comprehend what is happening.
+**Refine the code**: I'm sure there are ways to refine the code (mapping pwm) more to cover the full range of frequencies and I need to study more to fully comprehend what is happening.